shaeqahmed/Live-Stock-Market-Simulator/README.md

 ![Stock Game Image](https://i.imgur.com/9WU2rhb.jpg "The Live Stock Market Simulator")

 ### Description
-A lightweight java application that gives users $100,000 when the register.
+A lightweight java application that allows users to partcipate in the stock market using simulated money.
+Upon registering, users recieve $100,000 to trade.
 Users can populate their portfolio through purchasing and shorting stocks.
-A user is able to get a quote and analyze a ticker directly from the app through a screener that displays a graph and other informative data (moving averages, .
-All data is pulled live from the stock market to ensure that the experience is as realistic as possible.
+A user is able to get a quote and analyze a ticker directly from the app through a screener that displays a graph and other informative data (high, low, moving averages, etc.).
+All data is pulled **live** from the stock market to ensure that the experience is as realistic as possible.

 ### APIs
 This application makes use of the (deprecated but functioning) Google Finance API